Azure/AppService/_posts/2022-12-08-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 </ItemGroup>
 ```

-There is also source code link support for Azure Repos, Azure DevOps, GitLab, Bitbucket, gitweb and gitea.
+There is also source code link support for Azure Repos, Azure DevOps, GitLab, Bitbucket, gitweb, and gitea.

 ## Summary